 When the motel foyer was burned down in 1981 the set was taken to the Half Penny Green Airport (Now Wolverhampton Airport) and placed on a disused runway, where it was ignited.
 This airport was also used to build a fake graveyard, where Meg Mortimer’s fake funeral was filmed – all in order to mislead the newspapers that wanted to know how Noele Gordon’s character was leaving the series.

 The motel swimming pool was seen a couple of times in the 1960s and early 1970s.
 The outdoor pool was filmed at the Nuffield Orthopaedic Centre.
+Alan Coleman, a director on the show, also tells us the pool at one point was ‘filmed at a motel in Oxford’.
+But as yet we can’t locate this.

 The Crossroads Garage was mainly studio-based, but the actual garage floor was in the 1980s filmed at a real car repair service centre – L.M.
 Motors next to the Northfield Shopping Centre on Bristol Road South, Northfield.
 The outside of the garage had in the 1980s two locations, before 1985 it was the Shell owned Bridge Garage Services on Stratford Road in Alcester and after 1985 the location switched to an Esso Garage, now the Whynot Service Station on Reddicap Heath Road in Sutton Coldfield near the Penns Hall Hotel.